-This chapter describes the key activities and features included when MPC is added to the Lightstream services.
+This chapter describes the key activities and features included within Lightstream Cloud Defense Protect.

 6.1 Change Management

 The change management procedure ensures that changes in the settings and configuration of devices are conducted in a structured and controlled manner.
 The added value of this process is to ensure minimal operational disruptions and to prevent negative outcomes by conducting a risk analysis of a change prior to carrying out the change.
 An important prerequisite is to properly document, assess, prioritize, and plan each change.
 The change can be tested prior to implementation if necessary.
 After implementing the change, the changes will be documented, reported on, and evaluated.